Unsupervised Automata Learning via Discrete Optimization: Introduction

-While this setting only requires one of the bounds to be known or specified, it requires the user to specify the size $n$ of the resulting DFA as input.
-Generally, the number of states $n$ should be chosen carefully in this setting as numbers too high could hinder interpretability while, if $n$ is too small, the resulting DFAs may not be able to separate anomalies from normal sequences.
+The last setting is motivated by the assumption that all normal sequences are similar to each other, i.e., have a small edit distance, while the anomalies are vastly different from the normal sequences, resulting in a high edit distance.
+Under this assumption the user does not need to specify any bounds, but must still fix a size $n \in \mathbb N$ of the resulting DFA.
+We learn a DFA that minimizes the distance between pairs of sequences classified as normal, while maximizing the distance between pairs of sequences where one is classified as normal and the other as an anomaly.

-Our contributions are fourfold.
-First, we show that these learning problems are computationally hard.
-In fact, the first problem is \NP-complete and the second one lies within the class \NPO.
-These results are in line with the classical learning of DFAs from positive and negative data, which is known to be \NP-complete as well~\cite{DBLP:journals/iandc/Gold78}.
+Our contributions in this paper are fourfold.
+First, we show that learning a DFA of size $n$ from unlabeled data is \NP-complete.
+This result is in line with the classical learning of DFAs from positive and negative data, which is known to be \NP-complete as well~\cite{DBLP:journals/iandc/Gold78}.
+Consequently, the first learning problem lies within the complexity class FNP (i.e., the function problem extension of the decision problems in NP) and the second one lies within the class \NPO (i.e., the class of optimization problems whose decision variant lies in \NP).
+The complexity of the third learning problem remains an open problem that we will leave as a part of future work.

-Second, we develop two learning algorithms, one for each setting.
-Since both settings are computationally hard, our algorithms follow a common approach in automata learning and reduce the tasks into a series of constraint optimization problems.
-These problems can then be solved by highly-optimized mixed-integer programming solvers (Gurobi in our case~\cite{gurobi}).
+Second, we develop three learning algorithms, one for each setting.
+While in previous work, a DFA was learned by solving a series of constraint satisfaction problems, we reduce learning into a series of constraint optimization problems instead.
+This allows us to specify an objective function, thus finding not just any solution but one that is optimized for additional regularization criteria.
+The constraint optimization problems can then be solved by highly-optimized mixed-integer programming solvers.

 Third, we propose novel regularization terms to enhance the interpretability of the learned DFAs.
-In particular, we show how to augment our constraint optimization problems to maximize the number of self-loop and parallel edges.
-This approach is orthogonal to the original encoding and can, in principle, also be applied to the classical passive learning algorithms for finite-state machines.
+In particular, we show how to augment our constraint optimization problems to maximize the number of self-loops and parallel edges (see Figure~\ref{fig:interpretability}).
+This approach is orthogonal to the original encoding and can, in principle, also be applied to other constraint-based learning algorithms for finite-state machines.

-Fourth, we evaluate our two algorithms empirically on an benchmark based on the ALFRED data set~\cite{Shridhar2020AlfredBenchmarkInterpreting}.
+Fourth, to show the practical feasibility of our three algorithms, we evaluate them empirically on three anomaly detection benchmarks.
 We examine both the runtime and the anomaly detection performance for different configuration options and uncertainty w.r.t.~the anomaly frequency.